aurora9721/archive_project/archive.md

 What is the meaning of each of your transcodings?
 Make it accessible: myth, video game, physical space, ritual
 What would be the topic(s) that this artefact brings up?

+**Board game** (1975-1999) 30x43cm
+About Philips Telecommunicatie Industrie (P.T.I.)
+Hilversum / Huizen Made by Industriebond FNV (Federation of Dutch Trade Unions) FNV is both a labour union (with different sectors, in this case Industry) and a labour federation (with affiliated independent unions)
+Aim: "Workers' participation", maybe to inform or educate or propose ideas.
+Print on paper, probably not very durable.
+Lifespan: Seems to have a lot of writing on it, might become impossible to interpret out of context or too far in the future if language were to change.